-Two years later, Carol began bringing Nissa with her to visit people from her church who were in rehab centers, assisted living and hospice.
+Two years later, Carol began bringing Nissa with her to visit people.
 Each time, Nissa was excited to walk into the facility and into someone’s room, but she calmed down quickly as people would pet her, watch her do tricks and reminisce about their dogs.
 This led to Carol enrolling Nissa in therapy dog training.
 Nissa had to greet strangers, not react to strange dogs, walk through a group of people who were using wheelchairs or walkers, and recover quickly after hearing loud noises.
 Carol was trained to pay attention to Nissa, keep her under control, and gauge her reactions, all while carrying on a conversation and being sociable.

 Once Nissa became certified as a therapy pet, Carol continued visiting people from church and searching out volunteer opportunities.
 During her search, Carol found Eaton Senior Communities and was impressed with Eaton’s cheerfulness, cleanliness and friendliness.
 Carol found it a good match so she and Nissa began to visit Eaton.
 On one particular occasion, a resident sat down right next to Carol on the couch even though other chairs were available.
 She looked at Nissa and quietly said “Shake?”
 Nissa put up her paw and a big grin broke out on the woman’s face.
 As Carol has gotten to know other residents, they also enjoy making Nissa do tricks and then rewarding her with Milk Bones when she gets them right.
 Conversation with residents includes talking to people about their dogs, about their years growing up, their families, their favorite foods and music and books, their crafts, or just about anything else – all because Carol has a dog to break the ice.